 Amazon has a unique position in our industry but it should not have a monopoly on the news coverage.
 While these delivery developments are undoubtedly newsworthy - and eye-catching for customers, of which Amazon Prime has 40 million, forecast to grow to half of U.S. households by 2020 - the headlines often overlook other potentially valuable services.

 Cutting lead times is just one aspect of our industry.
 Bringing access to individuals, transparency to shipping costs, simplifying the shipping process and improving tracking capabilities are all areas in which innovation is rampant, yet receiving far less attention from the mainstream media.

-Companies such as Shyp are trying to simplify shipping for individuals, while Shipping Easy brings .
+Companies such as Shyp are trying to simplify shipping for individuals, while Shipping Easy offers similar benefits to eCommerce merchants.
 Elsewhere, apps like Slice and Out of Milk are seeing a lot of traction with the tech press for the attractive way they aggregate online shopping and help customers to track deliveries.
-We could go on, but that’s a whole article in itself (and one you can expect to read in these pages during June, so stay tuned!)
+We could go on, but that's a whole article in itself (and one you can expect to read on these pages during June, so stay tuned!)

 For now, it's important to remember that for all the talk of slashing lead times and racing to reach customers that bit quicker, there are still certain fulfillment fundamentals that are the bedrock of a trusted brand.

 We spent a lot of time last month examining why they keep customers coming back for more and how to develop these traits in your own business, which you can review on YouTube or follow our expanded blog series on the subject for a deeper dive.